microsoft/vcpkg/docs/maintainers/vcpkg_copy_tool_dependencies.md

 The path to the directory containing the tools.

 ### DYNAMIC_DEPENS
-A list of tool’s dynamic dependency library names.
+A list of tool's dynamic dependency library names.

 ## Notes
 This command should always be called by portfiles after they have finished rearranging the binary output, if they have any tools.